 Another integral part of IPM is exclusion which limits pest access to the inside of a facility.
 Since the majority of insects enter into buildings from the outside, sealing holes and gaps, replacing screens and repairing defects around entryways, pipes, drains and other structures will exclude pests out.

 Lastly, Mechanical Trapping Devices are a preventative approach to intercept invading pests.
-They capture flying/crawling insects and rodents.
+They capture flying/crawling insects and rodent like rats and mice.
 Included in our trapping devices are glue traps, rodent multicatch devices and insect light traps.

 Ehrlich’s IPM program then evaluates the proper control method both for effectiveness and risk.

 Physical - This is the manipulation of an environmental condition to make it unfavorable for a pest to thrive.
 Environmental conditions that can be manipulated include relative humidity, light and temperature.
 Examples of physical control tactics or devices include the use of dehumidifiers, less-attractive light bulbs and heat treatments.